What is Marketing Automation? How Does It Help?

 However, doesn’t it make you wonder about the endless possibilities that come with technology?
 With all the advancements, one daunting concern is that technology will take over jobs and potentially win in the hypothetical “human vs. machine” battle.

 We have established that marketing automation has reached unexplored tangents.
 However, we need to admit that this automation doesn’t market for you; it only helps you maximize your efforts.
 It is the utility knife of really cool things.
 But like any utility knife, it is only helpful if you know how to use it.

 Since data sets are rapidly expanding, with machine intelligence, we can act upon them instantaneously.
-Earlier, we used to rely on small sets of data to the market efficiently, but today we’re incapacitated by the extensiveness of data, which is humanly impossible to process without technology.
-Many consider the technological evolution as an existential threat, and the ‘AI Apocalypse’ is a hot subject of debate, but with extensive data comes great power.
+Today we’re incapacitated by the extensiveness of data, which is humanly impossible to process without technology.
+Although many consider the technological evolution as an existential threat, and the ‘AI Apocalypse’ is a hot subject of debate, with extensive data comes great power.
 What humans do with this power will change the face of marketing.